kevinolega/callcentertrainingtips/_posts/2013-05-01-about-yourself-questions.md

 I'd like to know more about you.
 Seriously.
 There are 7,000 of you who read my lessons this month.
 I've only met around a hundred.
 This is both a training and bonding activity.
 I'd like to really connect with you by reading your answers.

-Copy paste the questions and email me your answers or paste them in the comments bellow.
+Copy-paste the questions and email me your answers or paste them in the comments below.
 What is your name?
 Where are you from?
 What was your past work?